Breadcrumb

 Doctoral thesis by Christer Larsson.

-The dissertation study consists of a compilation thesis with four articles and a summarising chapter.
-The first article is published in the Nordic Journal of Studies in Educational, and analyses how policy texts at the Swedish National Agency of Education (Skolverket) describe a research-based way of working, in ways that foregrounds certain ideals of teacher professionalism.
+This dissertation is a compilation thesis consisting of four articles and a comprehensive summary (kappa).
+The first sub-study1, published in the Nordic Journal of Studies in Educational Policy, analyses how research-based teacher identities are constructed in policy texts published by the Swedish National Agency for Education.